wallarm/product-documentation/docs/latest/user-guides/rules/ignore-attacks-in-binary-data.md

 To create and apply the rule:

-1. To adjust the attack detection rules for the binary data passed in the specified request element in any way, create the rule **Allow binary data** in the **Profile & Rules** section of Wallarm Console.
+1. To adjust the attack detection rules for the binary data passed in the specified request element in any way, create the rule **Allow binary data** in the **Rules** section of Wallarm Console.
 The rule consists of the following components:

       * **Condition** [describes](add-rule.md#branch-description) the endpoints to apply the rule to.
       * **Part of request** points to the original request element containing the binary data.
-2. To adjust the attack detection rules for certain file types passed in the specified request element, create the rule **Allow certain file types** in the **Profile & Rules** section of Wallarm Console.
+2. To adjust the attack detection rules for certain file types passed in the specified request element, create the rule **Allow certain file types** in the **Rules** section of Wallarm Console.
 The rule consists of the following components:

       * **Condition** [describes](add-rule.md#branch-description) the endpoints to apply the rule to.
       * File types to ignore the attack signs in.